DiegoALCEB/DjangoAPI/README.md

 # DjangoAPI
-An example of a API in Django framewoorks
+An example of a API in Django framework